Rates and Charges Explained

 General Rates = CIV x Rate in the CIV Dollar

-For more information about how your rates are calculated, see this information from knowyourcouncil.vic.gov.au
+For more information about how your rates are calculated, visit the Local Government Victoria website.

 * The Capital Improved Value (CIV) is the market value of the land plus buildings and other improvements.
 In Victoria, each property's CIV is assessed annually by the Valuer General.